ckeditor/ckeditor4-angular/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-### Build sample
+### Build samples

-Run `ng build` to build the project with samples.
-The build artifacts will be stored in the `dist/` directory.
+Run `ng build` to build the samples.
+The build artifacts will be stored in the `samples/` directory.

 ### Running unit tests